SharinganTech/FEC-Main/README.md

 # SharinganTech

-A fashionable e-commerce site built for a pleasent user experience.
+A fashionable e-commerce site built for a pleasant user experience.

 ## Authors